 By performing a simple reboot, you can fix many Internet connectivity issues.
 And, you should restart the router periodically.
 Because the router is just like a tiny computer.

-1. Turn off Router and Modem power switch, and, unplug both power adapter.
+1. Turn off Router and Modem power switch, and, unplug both power adapters.

 2. Wait for 30 seconds.
-Like every other electronics, devices router uses capacitors.
+Like every other electronic, the device’s router uses capacitors.
 Waiting for 30 seconds will give capacitors time to get drained and clear out the memory.

-3. After 30 seconds, you can plug both power adapter and turn the Router/Modem on.
+3. After 30 seconds, you can plug both power adapters and turn the Router/Modem on.